The ASVAB National Guard Test

 The Science or Technical domain includes questions on basic science (both physical and biological) and specialized topics, such as electronics, electricity, automobile technology, mechanics, and physics.

-The ASVAB National Guard test has been designed after years of research and aims to find out the strong areas of the candidate.
+This test has been designed after years of research and aims to find out the strong areas of the candidate.
 Other than sifting the best candidates, it is a test that gauges your skills so that you can find a job you are good at.
-Hence, it is important that you practice, focus on your strengths, and improve on your weaknesses in order to achieve a high score to enlist as a National Guard.
+Hence, it is important that you practice, focus on your strengths, and improve on your weaknesses in order to achieve a high score in this test to enlist as a National Guard.